-Admission to the church is free while access to tower (with small museum and gallery view of the church) is DKK20 for adults, and DKK10 for children under 18.
+Admission to the church is free while access to the tower (with a small museum and gallery view of the church) is DKK20 for adults and DKK10 for children under 18.

 Ribe is hugely popular with day-trip bus groups.
 Few would regret staying over and enjoy this beautiful town in the evening and early morning without the tourist masses.
 However, hotel accommodation is rather limited making early reservations sensible.